google/WebFundamentals/src/content/en/feedback/file-a-bug.md

 Mozilla has a great article on how to create a [minimized test case](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Reducing_testcases).
-Long story short, while a description of the problem is a great start, nothing beats providing a link (eg. to jsbin.com) in the bug that demonstrates the problem.
-To maximize the chance of fast progress it should be the minimum possible amount needed to demonstrate the problem.
+To make a long story short, while a description of the problem is a great start, nothing beats providing a link (for example, to jsbin.com) in the bug that demonstrates the problem.
+To maximize the chance of fast progress the example should contain the minimum possible code needed to demonstrate the problem.
 For issues that aren't regressions, a minimal code sample is the number one thing you can do to increase the odds of your bug getting fixed.
 For regressions, a minimized test case may still be helpful but isn't necessary.

-To minimize a test case, there are a few common tips:
+Here are a few tips for minimizing a test case:

 * Download the web page, add `<base href="http://original.url">` and verify the bug exists locally.
 This may require a live HTTPS server if the URL uses HTTPS.
-* Test the local files on the latest builds of as many browsers as you can
+* Test the local files on the latest builds of as many browsers as you can.
-* Try to condense everything into 1 file
+* Try to condense everything into 1 file.
-* Remove code (starting with things you know to be unnecessary) until the bug goes away
+* Remove code (starting with things you know to be unnecessary) until the bug goes away.
-* Use version control so that you can back up if things go wrong
+* Use version control so that you can save your work and undo things that go wrong.

 ### Hosting a minified test case

-If you're looking for a good place to host your minified test case, there are several good places available.
-Check out:
+If you're looking for a good place to host your minified test case, there are several good places available:

 * [JSBin](//jsbin.com)
 * [JSFiddle](//jsfiddle.net)